 I made my phone calls and there was no way they could get me out of Green Bay in time for me to get to Salt Lake to see my mom’s concert.
 Besides, with the fog warnings, I wasn’t confident that even that flight would get out.
 I decided it would be best to just rent a car from the airport in the morning and drive the three hours to Chicago to catch my flight there.
 If I left early enough, I would arrive in plenty of time to catch my Chicago flight and get to the concert on time.

-The Maestro wasn’t exactly thrilled about this decision.
+My husband wasn’t exactly thrilled about this decision.
 Neither was I, frankly.
 Driving is not my favorite activity, and driving for three hours alone into a big city when most of my route was blanketed in fog was definitely not appealing.

 But I made that decision, feeling like it was really the only way.
 And then I saw that there was a plane headed for my home airport from Chicago.
 If that plane landed, the early flight the next day would most likely get out.
 And if that flight got out, I had made the wrong decision in coming to Green Bay.
 Now I was going to have to spend a bunch of money on a rental car and drive alone for several hours, plus impose upon my friends to get me where I needed to be when I COULD HAVE SIMPLY STAYED HOME AND TAKEN THE NEXT FLIGHT OUT.

 I was a wreck.
-I called Joel and just spilled my feelings out all over him.
+I called my husband and just spilled my feelings out all over him.
 I was feeling totally sorry for myself that I’ve been in such pain, had such a difficult time the last few weeks, and why couldn’t my flight just freaking fly out easily when it was supposed to?
 Why did it have to be so hard all the time?
 Why had I felt such peace about coming to Green Bay when that was clearly the wrong decision?
 Why was nothing working out for me?
 Why, why, why?